open-horizon/examples/edge/services/operator/CreateService.md

 ## <a id=build-publish-your-op> Building and Publishing Your Own Operator Example Edge Service

 In order to deploy a containerized edge service to an edge cluster, a software developer first has to build a Kubernetes Operator that deploys the containerized edge service in a Kubernetes cluster.
 There are several options when writing a Kubernetes operator.
-To start, the Kubernetes open source  documentation has an operator overview article (https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which is a good resource to learn about operators.
+To start, the Kubernetes open source  documentation has an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) overview article which is a good resource to learn about operators.
+Visit the [operator-sdk getting started](https://github.com/operator-framework/getting-started#overview) page to find the steps followed to create the operator used in this example.